pidconsortium/EPIC-API-v2/INSTALL.md

 ### Json_pure
 This is a JSON implementation in pure Ruby.
-You will need a verion 2.0.1 Json_pure since newer version are not compatible anymore.
+You will need a version 2.0.1 Json_pure since newer version are not compatible anymore.

         # jruby -S gem install  json_pure -v 2.0.1